7 Stages of Trauma Bonding in a Relationship and How to Deal

 While a trauma bonding relationship may feel like real love, the truth is that you are not bonded to your partner because of a healthy attachment or mutual connection.
 Instead, you’re addicted to the cycle.

 It would help if you broke the cycle to have a healthy relationship and overcome the effects of trauma bonding.
-Learn how to get over a trauma bond with the tips below.
+Learn how to break a trauma bond with the tips below.

 The first step in breaking the trauma bond cycle is acknowledging that you have been involved in an abusive relationship that has led to developing a trauma bond rather than real, healthy love.